svennergr/writeups/inti/0122/README.md

 To further understand sourcemaps, we have a look at `dist/main.js.map`.
 The field `"sources"` describes the source files, which are used to build that exact script.
 In our case we can see our two source files `src/main.js` and `src/random.js`.
 The next field is `"sourcesContent"` and shows the source content of the previously mentioned files.
 This is great for debugging.

-The magic though lies in the `"mappings"` field.
+The magic though is in the `"mappings"` field.
 This field is a list of pointers, which connects the generated file with the source files.
 The way these values are encoded is the so called Base64 VLQ format and has a great description at an rather old [HTML5Rocks page](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/#toc-base64vlq).
 Another great tool is the VLQ De-/Encoder tool at [https://www.murzwin.com/base64vlq.html](https://www.murzwin.com/base64vlq.html).
 If we input our mappings `"mBAEAA,QAAQC,ICKCC,KAAKC,W"` into that tool, we can perfectly see, how these mappings are interpreted:

 The result of the VLQ in general is the following data: